pjbartlein/REarthSysSci/docs/md/github.md

 Go back to the repository (e.g. `https://github.com/gh-username/geog490project/`, if it's not still open in your web browser).
 Check to see that you're still logged in.
 Then:

-1. Click on "Add file";
+- Click on "Add file";
-2. In the "Name your file…" box, type (exactly):  `docs/`
+- In the "Name your file…" box, type (exactly):  `docs/`
-3. The path will expand to (e.g.) `geog490project/docs/` and in the "Name your file…" box, enter `index.html`.
+- The path will expand to (e.g.) `geog490project/docs/` and in the "Name your file…" box, enter `index.html`.
-4. In the `Edit` panel, type over the "Enter file contents here" with something like "GEOG 4/590 Project temporary page"
+- In the `Edit` panel, type over the "Enter file contents here" with something like "GEOG 4/590 Project temporary home page"
-5. Scroll down and click on the "Commit changes" button.
+- Scroll down and click on the "Commit changes" button.
-6. A "Commit changes" dialog will pop up, click on the "Commit changes" button.
+- A "Commit changes" dialog will pop up, click on the "Commit changes" button.

 If you back up to the top-level `geog490project` page, you'll see a new folder.
+You may see a "pending" message for a few seconds.

 Then click on "Settings" (the little gear) and click on the "Pages" link in the sidebar.

 On the GitHub Pages dialog
-1. Click on the drop-down box below "Branch".
+- Click on the drop-down box below "Branch".
-2. Click on the "main", then click on the dropdown box just to the right, that probably says `/root`, and
+- Click on the "main", then click on the dropdown box just to the right, that probably says `/root`, and
-3. Select `/docs`
+- Select `/docs`
-4. Click on "Save"
+- Click on "Save"

-Nothing dramatic will happen, but you see "Your GitHub Pages site is currently being built from the `/docs` folder in the main branch.
+Nothing dramatic will happen, but you'll see "Your GitHub Pages site is currently being built from the `/docs` folder in the main branch.

-Sometimes it takes a little while, but you should see the message "Your site is live at at `https://gh-username.github.io/geog490project/`" (but with your GitHub user name and repository name instead), just below the top of "GitHub Pages".
-If you open a new tab or window on the browser and type or paste in that URL, or click on the "Visit Site" button, you should see a new web page with the text "GEOG 4/590 temporary page" (or whatever you typed in above).
+Sometimes it takes a little while, but you should eventually see the message "Your site is live at at `https://gh-username.github.io/geog490project/`" (but with your GitHub user name and repository name instead), just below the top of "GitHub Pages".
+If you open a new tab or window on the browser and type or paste in that URL, or click on the "Visit Site" button, you should see a new web page with the text "GEOG 4/590 temporary home page" (or whatever you typed in above).

 Note that there are two web pages associated with the project now: